-A cave is a hollow place in the ground, often very deep but also quite small like grottos.
-Here is a nice selection.
+A cave is a hollow place in the ground, often very deep but also quite small like a grotto.
+Here is a nice selection av 10 great caves.

 This post is part of a series portraying the classic Elements of Nature: Earth, Fire, Water, Air.
 Caves are examples of the first element, Earth.

-1. St Marcel Grotto in Provence, France.
-Pictured below.
+The St Marcel Grotto is pictured below.
 So far 57 km of galleries in this vast cave system has been explored.
 The guided tour will take you a few hundred metres into the cave, past the water-basins you see on the picture and into huge galleries and rooms.
 There once was an underground river running here, but at one time in history it dried out.

 I say limestone, but that is only one of several types of rock often labelled the generic term of karst.

-3. Damlataş Cave in Alanya, Turkey.
-This one is not unlike the one above.
+The Damlata Cave is not unlike the one above.
 Turkey’s terrain is also to a large degree made of limestone making the job easier for the forces of nature to form the rock into different shapes.
 And what are the forces?
 Primarily water – running and dripping over millions of years.
 Wind as an eroding force is not very much of an issue in these cases, nor is volcanic eruptions or movements of the Earth’s crust (i.e. earthquake).

-6. Cueva del Indio and Cueva de San Miguel, Viñales Valley, Cuba.
-These caves are set in the beautiful landscape of Viñales in eastern Cuba, a World Heritage Site.
+The Cueva del Indio and Cueva de San Miguel are set in the beautiful landscape of Viñales in eastern Cuba, a World Heritage Site.
 One may enter the first cave on foot, but you will have to use a boat to go through it.
 The second is possible to walk through.
 This means they are not very large, I would say a hundred metres or so.
 On the other hand, one of the caves in the valley have galleries and corridors for more than 45 km on eight levels – the largest in Latin America.

-7. St Michael’s Cave, Gibraltar.
-This will be my last presented cave of this kind, the solutional ones.
+St Michael’s Cave will be my last presented cave of this kind, the solutional ones.
 Inside the Rock, the amazing mountain of Gibraltar, there are several man-made (fortress) caves and natural caves as well.
 This one is the most famous.
 My picture shows how minerals, rock, in combination with water can form very exciting patterns and colours.

-Sea caves are found along coasts around the world.
+We find sea caves along coasts around the world.
 Like most caves, erosion has been the name of the game in forming them.
 Unlike land-based caves, these ones have been dug by the constant beating of the waves over thousands and millions of year.

-8. Ayia Napa, Cyprus.
-The combination of karst rock and the beating of the sea has produced the large number of sea caves found around this island in the Mediterranean sun.
+The combination of karst rock and the beating of the sea has produced the large number of sea caves found around this island in the Mediterranean sun, including around Ayia Napa.
 These caves are rarely deep.

 Rock shelters are shallow cave-like openings at the base of a bluff or cliff.
 Here are two examples.

-10. Stone Age Cave at Viste, Norway.
-This is actually a cave formed like a sea cave at a time when the sea level was much higher.
+We have come to the last of the 10 great caves.
+Stone Age Cave at Viste is actually a cave formed like a sea cave at a time when the sea level was much higher.
 More precisely: After the last glaciers withdrew from the coast, the land masses rose and left open caves like this inland.
 This particular cave was the dwelling of some of the first inhabitants of Norway, ever: 10,000 years ago.

 (2-7) Element: Earth